dylanhross/lipydomics/api.md

 ### Barplot Feature by Group
 The `barplot_feature_bygroup` function generates barplots of average intensities (and standard deviations) for features from a defined set of groups.
 Feature identifiers (m/z, retention time, and CCS) are provided as input, along with search tolerances for each, and plots are generated for all matching features in the `Dataset`.
+This function returns a boolean indicating whether at least one matching feature was found (and plotted).
+If no features are found, no plots are generated.

 ```python
 from lipydomics.plotting import barplot_feature_bygroup